June 2014 Senior Activity Calendar

 - Nature Photography Day

-For an intergenerational activity, encourage residents to create handprint pictures with their grandchildren or great-grandchildren featuring the little ones' handprints.
+For an intergenerational activity, encourage residents to create handprint canvases with their grandchildren or great-grandchildren featuring the little ones' handprints.

 Father's Day Cookout